 “We expect motor and home insurers not to reject claims because of a consumer’s understandable temporary change in how they use their vehicle and their home address, in response to government advice and the emerging Coronavirus situation,” the FCA says whist addressing insurers how to behave in a crisis.

-Below are the four steps that Storm Assist implemented in our transition to an effective virtual workforce that will drive our business to the next level.
+Below are the four steps that Storm Assist has followed and implemented this year as part of our transition to a safe and effective virtual workforce that will drive our business into the future.

 STEP 1: Assessment